ATAXIC GAIT

 How to Quantify Ataxia Gait

-While doctors can identify ataxic gait symptoms resulting from cerebellar impairment, it’s crucial to better understand them.
 Ataxic gait frequently exhibits widening of the base of support, increased step variability, cadence, tandem gait errors, and poor balance.
 Ataxia compensations could involve shuffling and taking shorter steps.
 The abnormalities brought on by ataxia are often measured using temporal and spatial gait measurements.
-This enables the quantification of the widening of the base of support through the measurement of stride width as well as the overall variability in step-to-step measurements through the use of a global score, such as the eGVI, or by examining the step-to-step variability of measurements like step length, stride time, stance time, and swing time.
-Doctors can better treat these conditions by identifying them early with better definitions and knowledge of the gait abnormalities brought on by cerebellar ataxia.
+This enables the quantification of the widening of the base of support through the measurement of stride.
+Further measurements will determine the overall variability in step-to-step measurements.
+Doctors use a global score, such as the eGVI, or by examining the step-to-step variability of measurements like step length, stride time, stance time, and swing time.

 Clinical Features